 I worked for the Grove of Anaheim.
 I was a Beverage Manager/Catering Manager.
 Pretty much an Operation Manager.
 I would run events of up to 5,000 people making sure everyone was eating some good food and had a cold beverage in their hand.

-Yes, 7yrs.
+Yes, for 7 years.
 I would work the Food and Beverage side at the Convention.
 Also we hosted large parties at the Grove of Anaheim.
 It was insanely busy.

 Of course Jorge.